Bernhard Raimann

-Bernhard Raimann (born September 23, 1997) is an Austrian gridiron football offensive tackle for the Indianapolis Colts of the National Football League (NFL).
-He played college football at Central Michigan.
+Bernhard Raimann (born September 23, 1997) is an Austrian professional American football offensive tackle for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Central Michigan Chippewas and was selected by the Colts in the third round of the 2022 NFL draft.

 Early life

 Raimann grew up in Steinbrunn, Austria.
 He began playing American football at the age of 14 for the Vienna Vikings' youth team.
-Raimann attended Ballsportgymnasium in Vienna and attended Delton-Kellogg High School in Delton, Michigan as an exchange student for his junior year.
-While on exchange, he lived with a host family that included a former Central Michigan football player, Rollie Ferris, and his future college teammate, Tyden Ferris.
+Raimann attended Ballsportgymnasium in Vienna, a publicly funded upper secondary school for elite competitive athletes, and attended Delton-Kellogg High School in Delton, Michigan as an exchange student for his junior year.

+While on exchange, Raimann lived with a host family that included a former Central Michigan University football player, Rollie Ferris, and his future college teammate, Tyden Ferris.
 He returned to Austria after the year and completed his compulsory service in the Austrian military after graduating from Ballsportgymnasium Wien.
 Raimann committed to play college football at Central Michigan after his military service was completed.

 College career

 Raimann played tight end during his first two seasons at Central Michigan.
 He caught 20 passes for 164 yards over the course of his first two seasons.
-He was moved to the offensive tackle position after his sophomore year and started all six of the Chippewas' games during its COVID-19-shortened 2020 season.
+He moved to offensive tackle after his sophomore year and started all six of the Chippewas' games during its COVID-19-shortened 2020 season.
 In 2021, Pro Football Focus named Raimann their Offensive Player of the Year for the Mid-American Conference.

 Professional career

-Raimann was drafted in the third round (77th overall) of the 2022 NFL Draft by the Indianapolis Colts.
-His selection was the result of a surprising draft-day slide, considering that most experts projected that he would be gone within the first 20 picks of the draft.
+Raimann was selected in the third round (77th overall) of the 2022 NFL draft by the Indianapolis Colts.

+According to Colts beat writer Nate Atkins of The Indianapolis Star, the team counted on moving veteran lineman Matt Pryor to the critical left tackle spot in 2022.
+This experiment proved a debacle, however, and in Week 5 Raimann was thrust into the starting lineup by head coach Frank Reich.
+Raimann would start 11 of the final 13 games of his rookie year.

+During the off-season, Raimann worked adding strength and mass to his 6'6" frame, putting on 15 pounds.
+He was named the starting left tackle from the opening week of the 2023 season and would play in 15 games during the year.
+Raimann's performance was greatly improved during his sophomore season, with Sports Info Solutions analysis indicating that his rate of quarterback sacks allowed fell from 2.2% as a rookie to 1.2% in year two, with his percentage of blown run blocks similarly dropping from 3.7% to 2.1%.

+Moreover, Raimann's number of penalties also declined in 2023 versus his rookie 2022 campaign—from 7 accepted flags to 4—despite his participation in 180 more passing snaps during his second season.

+On July 28, 2025, the Colts signed Raimann to a four-year, $100 million contract extension.